MotiaDev/motia-examples/README.md

 ## 📝 License

-This repository and its contents are licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository and its contents are licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 📚 Resources